ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 # Use a built-in connector to archive third-party data in Office 365

-Use a built-in connector in the Security & Compliance Center in Office 365 to import and archive data from a third-party data source such as Facebook, LinkedIn, Twitter, and Bloomberg.
+Use a built-in connector in the Security & Compliance Center in Office 365 to import and archive data from a third-party data sources such as Facebook, LinkedIn, Twitter, and Bloomberg.
 After you set up and configure a built-in connector, it connects to the third-party data source (on a scheduled basis), converts the content of an item to an email message format, and then imports those items to a mailbox in Office 365.

-After third-party data is imported, you can apply Office 365 compliance features such as Litigation Hold, Content Search, In-Place Archiving, Auditing, Supervision, and Office 365 retention policies to this data.
+After third-party data is imported, you can apply Office 365 compliance features such as Litigation Hold, Content Search, In-Place Archiving, Auditing, Supervision, and Office 365 retention policies to the third-party data.
 For example, when a mailbox is placed on Litigation Hold or assigned to a retention policy, the third-party data will be retained.
 You can search third-party data using Content Search or associate it with a custodian in an Advanced eDiscovery case.
 Using built-in connectors to import and archive third-party data in Office 365 can help your organization stay compliant with government and regulatory policies.

 > [!NOTE]
 > Currently, only the built-in connector for Facebook Business pages is available.
-More built-in connectors are coming soon.
+More connectors are coming soon.

 ## Prerequisites for setting up a connector for Facebook Business pages